MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

 ms.workload:
   - "office"
 ---
-# Walkthrough: Creating a Workflow with Association and Initiation Forms
+# Walkthrough: Create a workflow with association and initiation forms
   This walkthrough demonstrates how to create a basic sequential workflow that incorporates the use of association and initiation forms.
 These are ASPX forms that enable parameters to be added to a workflow when it is first associated by the SharePoint administrator (the association form), and when the workflow is started by the user (the initiation form).

  This walkthrough outlines a scenario where a user wants to create an approval workflow for expense reports that has the following requirements: